kisalay12345/salary_prediction/README.md

 # salary_prediction
-Contains Machine Learning project using python
+Contains Machine Learning project using python.
 The csv file containing data is given as salary.csv